188.8.131.52.4. Run Tests¶

 You can build the tests by executing

-KEYSTONE_SDK_DIR must be set to a built SDK path.
+KEYSTONE_SDK_DIR must be set to the install path of the SDK.

-This command will generate the enclave package named
+This command will build the enclave package named

 <build directory>/overlay directory.

 220.127.116.11.4.2.
 Build Disk Image¶

 Next, you need to copy the enclave package into the disk image that you’re going to boot on.

 injecting the test binaries into the disk image.

 The following script will run QEMU, start executing from the emulated silicon root of trust.
 The root of trust then jumps to the SM, and the SM boots Linux!